These Are the Fastest- and Slowest-Selling Neighbourhoods in the GTA

 “People talk about there being a Toronto housing market, but real estate is also influenced by factors on a much more local level,” says Wahi CEO Benjky Katchen.
 “The type of property, how it’s priced, the neighbourhood it’s located in, and more all have an impact on how quickly it sells,” he adds.

-Looking at the entire region as a whole, homes stayed listed for an average of 28 days in Q3, up nine days from the same time last year, but in some neighbourhoods, the average days on market was much lower.
+Looking at the entire region as a whole, homes took an average of 28 days to sell in Q3, up nine days from the same time last year.
+But in some neighbourhoods, the average days on market was much lower.

 Here’s Where Homes are Selling the Fastest in the GTA